The empirical Christoffel function with applications in data analysis: Appendix

 First since $S$ is closed by asumption, the supremum is attained for each $k \in \NN$.
 Assume that (\ref{eq:deterministTemp8}) does not hold, this means there exists a constant $M >0$, such that we can find $\x_k \in \partial S$, $k \in \NN$ with ${\rm dist}(\x_k, \partial S_k) \geq M$.
 If $\x_k \not\in S_k$ infinitely often, then, we would have up to a subsequence $\x_k \in S$ and ${\rm dist}(\x_k, S_k) \geq M$.
 This is exactly (\ref{eq:deterministTemp3}) and we alredy proved that it cannot hold true.
 Hence, $\x_k \not\in S_k$ only finitely many times and we may assume by discarding finitely many terms that $\x_k \in S_k$ for all $k \in \NN$.
 Let $\bar{\x} \in \partial S$ be an accumulation point of $(\x_k)_{k \in \NN}$.
 Since $\bar{\x} \in \partial S$, there exists $\bar{\y} \not \in S$ such that $0 < {\rm dist}(\bar{\y},S) \leq \lim\inf_{k \to \infty} {\rm dist}(\x_k, \partial S_k) / 2$.
 Since $\x_k \in S_k$ for all $k$ sufficiently large, we have $\bar{\y} \in S_k$ for all $k$ sufficiently large but the fact that $0 < {\rm dist}(\bar{\y},S)$ contradicts (\ref{eq:deterministTemp1}).
 Hence (\ref{eq:deterministTemp8}) must hold true and the proof is complete. \end{proof}

 \begin{rem}[Refinements] The proof of Theorem \ref{th:determinist} is based on the following fact

 Depending on the regularity of the boundary $\partial S$ of $S$, it should be possible to get sharper bounds on the distance as a function of $\delta_k$.
-This should involve the dependency in $\delta$ of the function
+This should involve the dependency on $\delta$ of the function

 For example, if the boundary $\partial S$ has bounded curvature, this function is equal to $\delta$ for sufficiently small $\delta$.
 Another example, if $S \subset \RR^2$ is the interior region of a non self intersecting continuous polygonal loop, then the function is of the order of $\frac{\delta}{\sin\left( \frac{\theta}{2} \right)}$, where $\theta$ is the smallest angle between two consecutive segments of the loop. \end{rem}